2021-2022 Theatre Events

 You Will Be Found: Hope Songs

 Join us for an uplifting evening featuring songs of hope, joy, and love from a broad variety of genres and styles.
 All proceeds from the show will support student work in the Fringe Festival and the CALM childhood trauma non-profit of Santa Barbara.
-This performance will also be available for streaming.

 The Miser, or the School for Lies